 The Graduate Theological Union(GTU) is one of the leading centers for interreligious scholarship in North America.
 Faculty and students learn from and with each other in an environment of respect, curiosity and deep appreciation for their commonalities and differences.

-Christopher Cox is the Associate Director of Development at the Graduate Theological Union (GTU) and has worked there for over 11 years.
+Christopher Cox is the Associate Director of Development at the GTU and has worked there for over 11 years.
 He is part of a small two-person team, and is in charge of prospect research and fundraising.

 GTU shares the same common problem as many other nonprofits: a small budget.
 For their team, it was difficult finding individuals with major gift capacity who were also interested in their unique mission.
 And beyond that, it takes time and the dedication of substantial resources to maintain and develop those relationships.
 GTU has also been interested in expanding the pool of educational programs they offer, but as many educational institutions can attest, finding the financial resources for that is a challenge in itself.